-- Choose a theory and research study and replicate the steps in the Intro to Synthesis Paper assignment (2-3 pages). - Describe an actual scenario from your classroom or other education setting that clearly relates to the research findings and theoretical concepts discussed in the first section.
+- Choose a theory and research study and replicate the steps in the Intro to Synthesis Paper assignment (2-3 pages). - Describe an actual scenario from your classroom or other education setting that clearly relates to the research findings and theoretical concepts

+- discussed in the first section.
 Demonstrate your understanding of how the scenario is conceptually related to the theory and research (2 pages); - Apply principles from the reading into your thinking about directions for future practice (2 pages).

-I will read drafts of reaction papers, but only with the student in attendance.
+Note: I will read drafts of Intro to Synthesis and Reaction Papers and provide feedback on them, but only with the student in attendance.

-(3) Term paper (125 points - Due 12/14)
+(3) Term paper (125 points - Due 12/13)